 So, back to guild mages.

-Because it was deemed that Norms—the non-magical humans of the world—absolutely cannot know about magic for fear of them starting a war with us, we guild mages are meant to hunt and detain—and in some cases, execute—the mages and witches who break guild laws.
-We refer to these magic users as rogues.
+Because it was deemed that Norms—the non-magical humans of the world—absolutely cannot know about magic for fear of them starting a war with us (or starting up witch hunts again), we guild mages are meant to hunt and detain—and in some cases, execute—the rogue Casters who break guild laws.

 Guild laws are fairly simple and straightforward: